FilipMorawski/sfrestapiexercise/README.md

 Clone the repository https://github.com/FilipMorawski/sfrestapiexercise.git </br>

-Next you should create scratch org and deploy code into it by paste
+Next you should create scratch org and deploy code into it by paste this script to the terminal

 sfdx force:org:create -f config\project-scratch-def.json -a FM_SCRATCH
 sfdx force:source:push -u FM_SCRATCH